shay0129/Advanced-Networks-Exercises/README.md

-Yes, this is the main README for the repository, providing an overview of the various Python networking exercises and detailed instructions for each project.
-Here's the complete README:

----

 ### Python Networking Exercises

 This repository contains a collection of Python networking exercises and projects focusing on various aspects of network communication and protocols.